 Women’s employment issues

-From the 19th century on, many non-union women’s organisations were concerned with employment.
+From the 19th century, many non-union women’s organisations were concerned with employment.
 Issues of concern included:

 - the prevention of sweating – long and poorly paid hours of work in substandard conditions, or as outworkers